gavalian/clas12docs/OfflineSoftware/source/online/rawdataonline.rst

 .. code-block:: bash

-  ./bin/x-server -type evio -file sector2_000233_mode7.evio.0
+  >./bin/x-server -type evio -file sector2_000233_mode7.evio.0

 This will start Hipo decoded event ring. the file will be continuisly lopped through.
 It is good for testing monitoring software.
 Following sections will describe how to connect to the service and receive decoded data.

+.. note:: The EVIO file must be raw DAQ file.
+Otherwise empty events will be returned.

 Creating xMsg ring from	ET
 ==========================